venil7/assets/README.md

 ## Contributing

 This codebase is 100% hand written, no AI slop.
 If you feel comfortable with TypeScript, [functional programming](https://amzn.eu/d/axUrvVz) and basic SQL - contributions are welcome.
 If you find a bug, kindly open a [Github Issue](https://github.com/venil7/assets/issues)

+## Licence

+Copyright &copy; 2025.
+All rights reserved.

+Source available for inspection and personal use only.
+Free to use non-commercially; commercial use reserved to the author.
+No warranty or liability.
+Contributions do not confer authorship or ownership rights.